 16.1.
-Regional Competitions
+Conference Competitions

 - 16.1.1.
-At the beginning of the competition each team will identify the team member who serves as captain.
-The host organization will identify the regional head judge (RHJ). - 16.1.2.
-A penalty, decision, measurement, score, or condition of competition may be appealed only by a team captain and only to the RHJ.
+At the beginning of the competition each team will identify its captain.
+The host organization will identify the conference head judge (CHJ). - 16.1.2.
+A penalty, decision, measurement, score, or condition of competition may be appealed only by a team captain and only to the CHJ.
+The CHJ will not hear the appeal if he or she is approached by students other than the team captain.
+The CHJ will refuse to hear protests regarding bridges other than the captain's.
 The appeal must be made as soon as possible after the situation becomes apparent.
-The RHJ will not hear the appeal if he or she is approached by students other than the team captain.
-The RHJ will hear the appeal as soon as possible and may interrupt the competition.
+The CHJ will not hear the appeal if he or she is approached by students other than the team captain.
+The CHJ will hear the appeal as soon as possible and may interrupt the competition.
 Participants are reminded that civility and ethical behavior are expected during the competition and particularly concerning appeals. - 16.1.3.
-After the regional competition, the team captain has the option to appeal the decision of the RHJ by sending an e-mail message to Ms. Shanna Quinn <quinn@aisc.org> followed by a letter mailed to Ms. Quinn (AISC, Suite 700, One E. Wacker Dr., Chicago, IL 60601-2001) with a copy mailed to ASCE Student Services (ASCE, 1801 Alexander Bell Dr., Reston, VA 20191-4400).
-The e-mail message and letter shall include - o name of the college or university making the appeal, - team captain's name, e-mail address, postal address, and telephone number, - faculty adviser's name, e-mail address, postal address, and telephone number. - brief description of the problem, - action taken at the competition to deal with the problem, - o action that the appealing team feels should have been taken, - data showing that the team should have qualified for national competition, and - o team captain's signature (letter only).
+After the conference competition, the team captain has the option to appeal the decision of the CHJ by sending an e-mail message to Ms. Shanna Quinn <quinn@aisc.org> followed by a letter mailed to Ms. Quinn (AISC, Suite 700, One E. Wacker Dr., Chicago, IL 60601-2001) with a copy mailed to ASCE Student Services (ASCE, 1801 Alexander Bell Dr., Reston, VA 20191-4400).
+The e-mail message and letter shall include - name of the college or university making the appeal, - team captain's name, e-mail address, postal address, and telephone number, - faculty adviser's name, e-mail address, postal address, and telephone number, - brief description of the problem. - o action taken at the competition to deal with the problem, - o action that the appealing team feels should have been taken, - data showing that the team should have qualified for national competition, and - o team captain's signature (letter only).

 Appeals must be made by e-mail followed by letter.
-An appeal will be considered only if the e-mail is received and the letter is postmarked by 5:00 PM Eastern Daylight Saving Time on the Wednesday immediately after the regional competition.
+An appeal will be considered only if the e-mail is received and the letter is postmarked by 5:00 PM Eastern Daylight Saving Time on the Wednesday immediately after the conference competition.
 Ms. Quinn will forward the appeal to the ASCE/AISC SSBC Rules Committee for their evaluation.
-The Committee will not respond to an appeal until the official scoring spreadsheet for that region has been submitted by the host organization to aftbq@uaa.alaska.edu.
+The Committee will not respond to an appeal until the official scoring spreadsheet for that conference has been submitted by the host organization to aftbq@uaa.alaska.edu.
 The only redress that may be made is an invitation to participate in the national competition if the Committee is convinced that the appeal is valid and that the appealing team should have qualified for the national competition.
-Decisions and rankings made by regional judges will not be overturned.
+Decisions and rankings made by conference judges will not be overturned.